ppajer/Helios.js/readme.md

-#Helios.js
+#Helios.js - v0.2
 ---
 Google Analytics rollup reporting made easy.
 ##Simple Google Analytics tracking for any website

-So I suppose right now you're reading this title and thinking "oh really, **another** Google Analytics plugin?", but Helios is different.
-Helios sees all his light touches, and this neat magic powered trick enables you to implement [rollup analytics reporting](http://www.optimizesmart.com/implementing-rollup-reporting-google-universal-analytics/) on your websites to create meaningful statistics for your brand, company, or every-other-weekend hobby project on a new level.
+Helios.js enables you to implement [rollup analytics reporting](http://www.optimizesmart.com/implementing-rollup-reporting-google-universal-analytics/) on your websites to create meaningful statistics for your brand, company, or every-other-weekend hobby project on a new level.
 ##Track all your properties at once

-Helios allows you to track visitors on multiple websites in a single Analytics property as well as their respective properties, including pageviews, events and conversions.
-Helios supports an unlimited amount of Universal Analytics properties for sending visitor data to out of the box, without unnecessary configuration.
+Helios.js allows you to track visitors on multiple websites in a single Analytics property as well as their respective properties, including pageviews, events and conversions.
+Helios.js supports an unlimited amount of Universal Analytics properties for sending visitor data to out of the box, without unnecessary configuration.
 ##Send events to multiple properties
 ---
-###Basic event tracking
-By default (that is if you only use one UA code), Helios works like any other Analytics plugin for Wordpress.
-It sends pageview data to your property on page load and can be extended with event tracking to track user actions on your site.
 ####Setup
 To start tracking your visitors with Helios, all you need is a JSON manifest of the Google Analytics properties you want to send data to.
 Simply call `Helios.init()` passing your configuration object as parameter.
 A basic configuration object looks like this:
 ```javascript